Flank/flank-dashboard/docs/09_firebase_deployment.md

 ### Preparing your environment
 Before deploying metrics application, make sure you have the correct Flutter version installed, by running the `flutter --version` command.
 You should have `v1.15.3` installed.

-To switch the Flutter to the required version, you should run the `flutter version 1.15.3` command.
+If the version is different you should run the `flutter version 1.15.3` command.

 Also, you should enable flutter web support by running the `flutter config --enable-web` command.